topfreegames/khan/docs/API.md

       **minLevelToCreateInvitation**: A member cannot invite a player to join the clan unless their level is greater or equal to this parameter.

-      **MinLevelOffsetToRemoveMember**: A member cannot remove another member unless their level is at least `MinLevelOffsetToRemoveMember` levels greater than the level of the member they wish to promote.
+      **minLevelOffsetToRemoveMember**: A member cannot remove another member unless their level is at least `MinLevelOffsetToRemoveMember` levels greater than the level of the member they wish to promote.

       **minLevelOffsetToPromoteMember**: A member cannot promote another member unless their level is at least `minLevelOffsetToPromoteMember` levels greater than the level of the member they wish to promote.